Aliases for OPRL1 Gene

 GeneCards Summary for OPRL1 Gene

-OPRL1 (Opiate Receptor-Like 1) is a Protein Coding gene.
-Diseases associated with OPRL1 include drug dependence and pain agnosia.
+OPRL1 (Opioid Related Nociceptin Receptor 1) is a Protein Coding gene.
+Diseases associated with OPRL1 include pain agnosia and drug dependence.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and nociceptin receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRL1 Gene